filecoin-project/test-vectors/corpus/extracted/0004-coverage-boost/README.md

 # Batch 0004: Coverage boost

-> extracted around Wed Sep 30 15:00:00 UTC 2020
+> first extracted around Wed Sep 30 15:00:00 UTC 2020 (tvx version: eb6191d0ffd01a7cf7f8544a31acf307b1799fb2)
 >
-> tvx version: dev (commit eb6191d0ffd01a7cf7f8544a31acf307b1799fb2).
+> reextracted around Wed Oct 14 18:00:00 UTC 2020 (tvx version: https://github.com/filecoin-project/lotus/pull/4393)

-This is a selection of 324 messages extracted from heights the Space Race chain (which later transitioned to Ignition), up until height ~57000, with similar methods to batch 0001, but with a larger timespan, thus picking up more variance in samples.
+This is a selection of 344 messages extracted from heights the Space Race chain (which later transitioned to Ignition), up until height ~57000, with similar methods to batch 0001, but with a larger timespan, thus picking up more variance in samples.
 There may be significant coverage overlap with batch 0001.